Panurb/scroogecoin/README.md

 * the longest downturn,
 * the highest trading volume and date,
 * the best buy and sell dates

-for the given date range
+for the given date range.